Skip to main content

 • Timing sensitivity - the effectiveness of the Delay and Date split nodes depends on accurate timing.
 Ensure that your program's timing aligns with your event schedule.

-• Complex logic - for more complex scenarios, additional logic may be required to handle specific requirements.
-Test your program thoroughly to ensure it works as intended.
+• Complex logic - for more complex scenarios, you may need additional logic to handle specific requirements.
+Test your program thoroughly to confirm it works as intended.

 Did this answer your question?